-No external facilitator has been used for the purpose of Board assessment in FY2024.
+No external facilitator has been used for the purpose of Board assessment in the financial year 2023.
 The Board Evaluation Questionnaires will be reviewed and updated as necessary from time to time.

 The Board and the NC are satisfied that Directors appointed to the Board possess the necessary experience, knowledge and expertise critical to the Group's business.